 Bob Marley (Bobby) is a 12.1hh gelding and is a beautiful bright bay colour.
 He was a young colt in the original group of wild ponies.
 He is a nervous chap.
 He has no ear mutilations or brands, but it is likely that someone tried to do this to him but he managed to escape.
 The handling was still enough to scare him.

 Star is a 11.2 hands high dark bay mare.
 She has been notched on both ears and is very nervous.
 Her rehabilitation began in 2006.
-Although nervous, she is more confident than Misty and is usually the first to be headcollared when having their “MOT” check up at their conservation site.
+She lives with her friend Breeze on a nature reserve in Devon - they are lucky enough to conservation graze on one of the most beautiful sites in the country.
 In this photo she is having her hooves trimmed by our farrier at the site.

 Frodo is our smallest pony at 10.2hh and is the mascot pony of p4p.
 He is a confident, cheeky pony and was one of the unhandled foals from the group.
 Frodo helps us at fundraising events.
 In this photo, Frodo is helping us to train firefighters from our local Animal Rescue Division who come to us for specialist training.